 Award winning oncologist Dr. Azra Raza:

-The latest Home Office figures are from 2020 and show that a total of 4 270 experiments were conducted on beagles in 2020 (a significant increase in number compared to the figure of 4 055 in 2019).
-Out of the total number of experiments conducted on dogs in 2020, the majority (67%) were conducted to fulfil outdated regulatory requirements, as claimed toxicity tests for new human medicines.
+The Home Office states that majority of dog experiments, 67%, are conducted to fulfil outdated regulatory requirements, as claimed toxicity tests for new human medicines.
 The vast majority of these dogs are Beagles, and the experiments typically involve being force-fed chemicals directly into dogs’ stomachs for up to 90 days, with no pain relief or anaesthetic.
 Our recent Daily Mirror exclusive revealed the true horror of this force-feeding procedure, which is classified as ‘mild suffering’ by the Home Office.
 These experiments are falsely claimed by the vested interests to be capable of measuring toxicity levels for new human medicines.
 In reality, peer reviewed studies show these specific tests fail around 70% of the time.
 This is not science; it’s less than the toss of a coin and worse than guessing.
-[1-3]
+[1-7]

-Leading experts at Americans and Europeans for Medical Advancement (AFMA/EFMA) have now produced the breakthrough Trans-Species Modelling Theory (TSMT) which is like the Theory of Relativity and Theory of Evolution, in that it places decades of practical evidence within a wider scientific context to explain why something has always occurred – and why it always will occur.
-In this case, TSMT places decades of peer reviewed papers illustrating the failure of animal testing within the wider context of evolutionary biology and complexity science, to explain why animal experiments have always failed as predictive models of humans – and why they will always fail.
-For more on TSMT please visit this link.
+In 2009, foremost experts at Americans and Europeans for Medical Advancement (AFMA/EFMA) named Trans-Species Modelling Theory (TSMT) which is akin the Theory of Relativity and Theory of Evolution in that it places decades of practical evidence within a wider scientific context to explain why something will always occur.
+In this case, TSMT places decades of evidence illustrating the failure of animal testing within the wider context of evolutionary biology and complexity science, to explain why animal experiments fail as predictive models of humans, and why they will always fail.

 Award winning oncologist Dr. Azra Raza delivered her TED-X talk against using animal models of cancer for human patients, below:

-For a more complete list of the experts who agree: animal models are now shown to fail human patients, please visit the peer-reviewed papers at AFMA/EFMA and look at the references there.
+For more referenced examples of experts who agree that animal models are now shown to fail human patients, please visit this link.

 What does having ‘predictive value’ mean in medicine?

 For a test to be accepted as having ‘predictive value’ by our hospital doctors and GPs – for example, to diagnose if a patient has cancer or HIV AIDS – that test needs to predict the correct answer for patients around 90 – 95% of the time, otherwise it is abandoned.
-The following excerpt illustrates this well, it’s from a peer reviewed paper by Drs.
-Shanks and Greek: Are Animal Models Predictive for Humans?
+The following excerpt illustrates this well, for the full paper please visit Are Animal Models Predictive for Humans?

 ‘By definition, when we speak of animals predicting human response in drug testing and disease research we are addressing the risks of wrong predictions and how much risk society is willing to tolerate.
 Troglitazone (Rezulin™) is a good example of the margin of error for medical practice tolerated in society today.
 Troglitazone was taken by well over 1 million people with less 1% suffering liver failure, yet the drug was withdrawn because of this side effect